sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-create-serviceinstance/btp-sdm-gwi-create-serviceinstance.md

 ---
-title: Create a Service Instance and Service Key for SAP Document Management Service, Integration Option
+title: Create a Service Instance and Service Key for Document Management Service.
 description: Use the free tier or the standard service plan to create a service instance and the associated service key for Document Management Service, Integration Option.
 auto_validation: true
 time: 20